yabwe/medium-editor/README.md

 * __hideDelay__: time in milliseconds to show the anchor tag preview after the mouse has left the anchor tag.
 Default: 500
 * __previewValueSelector__: the default selector to locate where to put the activeAnchor value in the preview.
 You should only need to override this if you've modified the way in which the anchor-preview extension renders.
 Default: `'a'`

-* __disableAnchorPreview__: enables/disables the anchor preview element, which appears when hovering links and allows the user to edit the link when clicking.
-If toolbar is diabled (via __disableToolbar__ or `data-disable-toolbar attribute`) the anchor preview is always disabled so this option will be ignored.
-Default: false

 To disable the anchor preview, set the value of the `anchorPreview` option to `false`:
 ```javascript
 var editor = new MediumEditor('.editable', {